sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 It is important to make sure the version number of your transcript file and the biomaRt dataset are **the same**, otherwise some of the steps downstream might not work as expected.
 </div>

 If you have problems, this mapping file is also provided in the google drive as `tx2gene.txt`.
+The contents of the first column have to be in the same format as the transcript names in the fasta file. i.e. in this case the version number must be present.

 3) Annotation file